 World Cities Culture Summit 2017: Seoul

-From 1-3 November, Seoul will host officials from around the world to share experiences and devise responses to a new civic agenda for World Cities.
+In November 2017, Seoul hosted officials from around the world to share experiences and devise responses to a new civic agenda for World Cities.

 The full programme and information about all participants can be found online on the official Seoul Summit website.

 In October 2016, Moscow hosted officials from around the globe highlighting the use of culture in the urban space.

 The summit focused on the urgent challenges facing world cities in the twenty-first century, including rising populations, increased inequality, soaring property prices and environmental issues threatening sustainability and liveability.

 Hosted by the Mayor of London, the fourth World Cities Culture Summit brought together representatives of 31 cities for high level talks aimed at sharing experience and formulating long-term policies putting culture at the heart of future city planning.